How much vitamin D should I take a day?

 Obese people tend to have lower vitamin D levels.
 Furthermore, people with vitamin deficiency may have a higher body mass index (BMI) and body fat percentage.

-Moreover, fat mass may impair the formation of the active form of vitamin D, causing vitamin D deficiency to overweight people.
+Moreover, fat mass may impair the formation of the active form of vitamin D, causing vitamin D deficiency in overweight people.

 Certainly, if you want to lose weight, start walking outdoors.
 Your body will produce vitamin D from sun exposure.
 Moreover, you’ll improve your cardiovascular health, and you’ll burn extra calories.